Updated on 8/09/17.

-Please note that the symptoms of NCGS are also common symptoms of many other health conditions, and as a result, people sometimes think that they have NCGS when in fact they have another condition, or a minor and passing health problem.
+Please note that the symptoms of NCGS are also common symptoms of many other health conditions, and as a result, people sometimes think that they have NCGS when in fact they have another condition.

-I (Michelle Holder) am not a registered dietician.
+I (Michelle Holder) am not a registered dietitian.
 This information has simply been provided to help you make an informed decision about your dietary choices.
-Please seek further advice about the suitability of a wheat-free or gluten-free diet from a registered dietician or doctor, but not a nutritional therapist.
+Please seek further advice about the suitability of a wheat or gluten-free, or low FODMAP diet from a registered dietitian.

 NHS Choices (2015) ‘Leaky Gut Syndrome’ (online).
 Last reviewed 26/02/15.
+Accessed 8/09/17.
 This is a condition that can supposedly be caused by gluten and other things, and lead to the development of certain health problems.
 It is a condition that is not recognised by the medical community, and there is absolutely no evidence to prove that it exists.
-PLEASE DO NOT BELIEVE ANYONE WHO TELLS YOU THAT SWEET’S SYNDROME IS CAUSED BY ‘LEAKY GUT SYNDROME’.
+Please do not believe anyone that tells you that SS is caused by leaky gut syndrome.

 NHS Choices (2015) Should you cut out bread to stop bloating? (online).
 Last reviewed 18/05/16.
-Includes information on bread-related gut symptoms, health problems caused by wheat, and the anti-bloat FODMAP diet (originally designed for people with IBS).
+Accessed 8/09/17.
+Includes information on bread-related gut symptoms, health problems caused by wheat, and the low FODMAP diet which originally designed for people with IBS.

 © 2012-2017 Sweet’s Syndrome UK